 |Product||Package||Per Item||Per Pack||Save||Order|

-Use Combivir as directed by your doctor.
-Take Combivir with or without a meal.
-Continue to use Combivir even if you feel well.
-Taking Combivir at the same time each day will help you remember to take it.
+Take Nolvadex with a glass of water as directed by your doctor.
+Take Nolvadex with or without a meal.
+Swallow this medication whole.
+Do not break, crush, or chew before swallowing.
+Continue to take Nolvadex even if you feel well.
+Do not miss any doses.
+Taking Nolvadex at the same time each day will help you to remember to take it.

 If you miss a dose take it as soon as you remember.
 However if it is almost time for the next dose, skip the Missed Dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.